-An International Multidisciplinary Journal (A Unique Treatise of Knowledge) A Double-Blind Peer-Reviewed, Refereed Journal

-The Influence of Organizational Culture on Employee Retention in Organization bstract: Organizational culture is critical factor influencing employee behavior, satisfaction, and long-term commitment within an organization.
+An International Multidisciplinary Journal (A Unique Treatise of Knowledge) A Double-Blind Peer-Reviewed, Refereed Journal The Influence of Organizational Culture on Employee Retention in Organization Dr. Lavina Christian Assistant Professor, ILSASS College, Department of Social Work (HR), The CVM University, Vallabhvidyanagar. bstract: Organizational culture is critical factor influencing employee behavior, satisfaction, and long-term commitment within an organization.
 This research paper examines the impact of organizational culture on employee retention, focusing on how shared values, beliefs, leadership communication patterns, workplace practices shape employees' decisions to remain with or leave an organization.
 In today's competitive business environment, retaining talented employees has become a strategic priority, as high turnover rates can lead to significant financial and operational challenges.
 A positive and inclusive organizational culture fosters employee engagement, job satisfaction, and loyalty, creating an environment where individuals feel valued and motivated to contribute to organizational success.
 Conversely, a toxic or misaligned culture often leads to dissatisfaction, low morale, and increased turnover intentions.
 This study reviews existing literature and case studies to explore the key cultural elements that influence retention and highlights best practices for organizations aiming to strengthen their culture.
-The findings suggest that organizations investing in development, cultural transparent leadership, recognition programs, and employee well-being initiatives are more successful in retaining top talent.
+The findings suggest that organizations investing in cultural development, transparent leadership, recognition programs, and employee well-being initiatives are more successful in retaining top talent.
 The paper concludes by emphasizing the strategic role of HRM in nurturing an organizational culture that aligns with employee expectations and supports longterm retention goals.